On this page:

 What is HECS‑HELP?

-Currently the HECS-HELP discount works by increasing the value of a person’s up‑front payment which means that they will actually be required to pay less (if they pay their whole amount up‑front) or to take out a lower amount (if they make a partial up‑front payment and take out a loan for the rest).Return to top
+The HECS-HELP discount works by increasing the value of a person’s upfront payment which means that they will actually be required to pay less (if they pay their whole amount upfront) or to defer less with the loan (if they make a partial upfront payment and defer the rest).Return to top

 Am I eligible for HECS‑HELP?